 You may be thinking, “government entities and businesses aren’t typically concerned with a Fourth of July party.”
 The point is, there’s a clear difference between photos and videos.
 And it’s the same thing when talking about “backing up” and “archiving” for your social media; although they are related, they are not synonymous.
 Understanding the difference between social media backup and archiving is critical to a successful social media records management strategy.

 Backups capture single moments in time

-Archiving captures a series of moments over time
+Archiving captures moments in time continuously

 Backup and archiving are related, but not the same